AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

       # use `creature_id` to find the creature in the database
         # and save it to an instance variable
       # update the creature based on whitelisted params returned by private method
-      # redirect to show page for the updated creature
     end

     private